mportesdev/mportesdev.github.io/_posts/2023-04-26-not-all-itertools-are-lazy.md

 hot tea
 ```

-This behavior is only explicitly mentioned in the official Python documentation
+This behavior dates back to Python 2 but is only explicitly mentioned in
-since version 3.9:
+the official documentation since version 3.9:

 > Before product() runs, it completely consumes the input iterables, keeping
 > pools of values in memory to generate the products.
 Accordingly, it is only